Welcome to AlphaTouch™ - the easiest, most portable video-intercom platform ... PERIOD.

 As a resident, you can enjoy a variety of features when your building uses AlphaTouch™.
 This area will guide you through these features and provide full details on all functions and options.

 In order to sign in to your AlphaTouch™ account, you will need credentials, which consist of your email address and password.
-When your email address is first associated with a system resident, a random password will automatically be emailed to you at that email address.
-From this point forward you will be able to sign in to your AlphaTouch™ services.
+When your email address is first associated with a system resident, a random an email will be sent to you with a link you can click to specify your own password.
+Once this is done, you will be able to sign in to your AlphaTouch™ app and web services.
 If you have residency in more than one AlphaTouch™ apartment, you will have access to your AlphaTouch™ services as it relates to any and all of those apartments from this login, assuming you use the same email address with all of them.